The effects of varying colour-luminosity relations on supernova science: Conclusions

 \section{Conclusions}

-By investigating multiple luminosity-colour relations, we tie up several loose ends of SN~Ia science: from the optimisation of their standardisation for cosmology, to the origin of the mass-step through the existence of intrinsic SN populations that correlate with the environment, to the presence of multiple reddening laws in different galaxies and for different extinctions.
+By investigating multiple luminosity-colour relations in SN~Ia cosmological fits, we present new insights and possible explanations for several open questions of SN~Ia science: from the optimisation of their standardisation for cosmology, to the origin of the mass-step through the existence of intrinsic SN populations that correlate with the environment, to the presence of multiple reddening laws in different galaxies.

-Instead of using a single universal colour-luminosity relation in the \citet{Tripp98} calibration of SNe~Ia (1$\beta$), as is usually done, we have explored the cosmological and physical consequences of assuming various $\beta$ relations for different SNe.
-To do this, we use a common SN~Ia sample for cosmology \citep{Betoule14}, and follow two simple approaches: (a) we generate plausible simulations of $\beta$ distributions for the observed SNe motivated by informed empirical trends of different SN populations, together with cosmological fits compared to the standard 1$\beta$ scenario; and (b) cosmological fits with multiple $\beta$ parameters left free in the fit and compared to the fiducial 1$\beta$ case, whereby the $\beta$ values are split according to different SN observables: redshift, colour, light-curve width, magnitude, and host-galaxy mass.
+Instead of using a single universal colour-luminosity relation in the \citet{Tripp98} calibration of SNe~Ia (1 $\beta$), as is usually done, we have explored the cosmological and physical consequences of assuming various $\beta$ relations for different SNe.
+To do this, we use a common SN~Ia sample for cosmology \citep{Betoule14}, and follow two simple approaches: (a) we generate plausible simulations of $\beta$ distributions for the observed SNe motivated by informed empirical trends of different SN populations, together with cosmological fits compared to the standard 1 $\beta$ scenario; and (b) cosmological fits with multiple $\beta$ parameters are left free in the fit and compared to the fiducial 1 $\beta$ case, whereby the $\beta$ values are split according to different SN observables: redshift, colour, light-curve width, magnitude, and host-galaxy mass.
 Our main findings are as follows.